meg-gutshall/code-talk-requests-frontend/README.md

 ```

 **NOW we install RUBY!**
-In your terminal, type `rbenv install 2.7.0` to download the version of Ruby you'll need to run Code Talk.
+In your terminal, type `rbenv install 2.7.0` to download the version of Ruby you'll need to run Code Talks.

-Once it's done installing, navigate to the Code Talk directory and type `rbenv local 2.7.0` to set your local environment's Ruby version.
+Once it's done installing, navigate to the Code Talks directory and type `rbenv local 2.7.0` to set your local environment's Ruby version.
 Then type `rbenv rehash`.

 #### PostgreSQL

-The database for Code Talk is PostgreSQL version 12.3.
+The database for Code Talks is PostgreSQL version 12.3.
 [Click this link](https://www.postgresql.org/download/) to visit PostgreSQL's official site and select your operating system in order to download the right package.
 There's one option available for Windows users.
 As a Mac user, I originally used Homebrew as my download option, but after trying Postgres.app, I found it to be much more simple and user-friendly.
 There are plenty of options for other server types, but I have no experience using any of them.

 #### Bundler

-Code Talk uses [Bundler](https://bundler.io/) to manage the Ruby Gems packaged in the app.
+Code Talks uses [Bundler](https://bundler.io/) to manage the Ruby Gems packaged in the app.
 Installing Bundler is as simple as opening a new terminal window and typing `gem install bundler` and you're ready to go!

 ### Installation